 - Failing to answer the background disclosure statement honestly

-There are programs that can expedite the licensing application process for members of the military, military spouses, and veterans.
+Some programs can expedite the licensing application process for members of the military, military spouses and veterans.
 To participate, you’ll need to submit additional documents with your application.
 You can find more information on these programs here.

 The Nevada State Contractors Board requires all licensed contractors to secure a bond for their business.
 The amount of this bond, which can range from $1,000-$500,000, will be determined when your license is approved.
 Factors that affect the required bond amount for each contractor include: